Skip to content

 Step 1: Access SAML configuration

-1. In the application’s sidebar under Manage, pick Single sign-on
+1. In the application’s sidebar under Manage, select Single sign-on

 Select SAML authentication